-Seed: An Epigenetic Male Fertility Test
+Epigenetic Male Fertility Testing

-Your Seed test results help you understand if you should keep trying naturally before moving to IUI, or maybe your case is quite severe and you should move directly to IVF ICSI.
+Your test results help you understand if you should keep trying naturally before moving to IUI, or maybe your case is quite severe and you should move directly to IVF ICSI.
 If you’re thinking about IVF or have already had a failed cycle, you need information to help decide if you should keep trying.
-Seed helps you understand your risk for further failed cycles and can help you identify where the problem is occurring.
+Episona helps you understand your risk for further failed cycles and can help you identify where the problem is occurring.

 There are a few tests available that look at sperm DNA fragmentation; damaged or broken DNA.
 Evidence suggests that DNA fragmentation is a marker for infertility.
 It is found in 5% of infertile men with normal semen analyses and 25% of infertile men with abnormal semen analyses.
 DNA fragmentation tests are primarily used to help you understand the risk for IVF failure or early pregnancy loss.